Mateusmsouza/mateusmsouza.github.io/_posts/2023-04-23-Nohup-command.md

 ---
 layout: post
-title: How to keep command running on backgroud after logout on SSH server
+title: How to keep command running on background after logout on SSH server
 categories: [Unix, Bash]
 ---